OldSongs-Lo-Fi/my_blog/README.md

 - `POST /deleteUsr`: Deletes a user from the database based on the specified `usr_id`.
 - `POST /deletePost`: Deletes a post from the database based on the specified `post_id`.

+## View Mapping

+The controller in this project is responsible for returning HTML pages.
+Here is a breakdown of the different mapping methods and their purpose:

+- `GET /`, `GET /home`: Returns the `home.html` page.
+- `GET /registration`: Returns the `registration.html` page.
+- `GET /posts`: Returns the `posts.html` page, displaying all posts in the feed.
+- `GET /post/{id}`: Returns the `post.html` page for a specific post.
+It retrieves the post details and associated comments from the database and adds them to the model.
+- `GET /admin`: Returns the `admin.html` page with admin control panel.
+- `GET /credits`: Returns the `credits.html` page.

+These methods handle the requests for the respective pages and populate the necessary data to be rendered by the Thymeleaf template engine.
+The comments within the code indicate areas that may require further implementation.

 These are just a few examples of the mapping methods used in the project.
 For more details and other methods, please refer to the source code.

 ## Installation and Usage